Dhvani-intwala/My-Books-Store/README.md

 - Users can use this page to reset their login password.
 The user adds their email address in the input field and clicks on the button "Reset Password".

 ### Change Password page

+- Users will get a link to reset their password and after clicking on the link it will redirect the user to this page where they can set a new password.

 ### Admin panel / Superuser